Wizek/loadr/README.md

 ## Open questions

 I'd love to have some participation of the community to help decide with these questions and shape loadr to become most of what it can.
-Loadr will be the most successful if there is an awesome and supportive community behind it, who consist of people sharing our [long term goals](#the-future), [vision](#vison), and passion. :)
+Loadr will be the most successful if there is an awesome and supportive community behind it, who consist of people sharing our [long term goals](#the-future), [vision][vision], and passion. :)

 Come and discuss these in our [mailing list][mailingList].
 You are warm heartedly welcome there.